oagaudit/hybrid_gat_cnn/README.md

 - Pair label = 1 only if **both** firms are verified cartel members.

 **Stage 2 — Tender-level graph**
-- Nodes = tenders; an undirected, unweighted edge connects two tenders sharing ≥ 1 bidder.
+- Nodes = tenders; an undirected edge connects two tenders sharing ≥ 1 bidder.
+The implementation scores candidate edges with Jaccard similarity over bidder sets (optionally with temporal decay from the `Date` column) and stores an `edge_weight`, but GATv2 is trained on **unweighted** edges — attention learns neighbour importance instead.
 - Node label = 1 if at least one verified cartel member participated.
 - Node feature `x_v = [f_v ‖ s_v] ∈ R^135` (128-dim visual context + 7 screens).
 - Global Z-score normalisation for cross-market runs, with μ and σ computed on **training data only**.